coincovemx/php-api-client/README.md

 //    [btc_mxn_sell] => 3592.64
 // )
 ```

+**Note**: If you get `unauthorized` error responses from the API, try to reauthorize your application and get new tokens.

 You can see the available methods source on the [corresponding section][source] of the client.
 Details of the API use can be found on the [official page][api-docs].